Tokyo-Metro-Gov/covid19/README_EN.md

 $ docker-compose up --build
 ```

-### Deployment to Staging & Production Environments
+### Deployment to Development & Production Environments

 When `development` branch is updated, the HTML files will be automatically built onto `dev-pages` branch,
 and then the development site (https://development-civictechzenchiba-covid19.netlify.com/) will be also updated.